 The Vendia Solution

-The solution, built on the Vendia platform, is completely serverless and cloud native; it can scale infinitely.
+BMW's solution, built on the Vendia platform, is completely serverless and cloud native; it has unbounded scalability.
 It is based on AWS Serverless services but is able to connect to partners on other clouds, allowing all required partners to participate.
 The partners share data collected at each handshake in the supply chain but retain control of the data they produce.
+The system serves as a common source of truth and provides shared data integrity across all partners.
 Most importantly, logistics partners can easily integrate with the solution without a great deal of IT support.

 BMW deployed the Vendia-powered solution to track and reconcile defects in multiple parts of their supply chain in 2021.
 As a result of using the Vendia solution, BMW has better insight into each stage of its supply chains and can better assign costs associated with damages along the line.
 Moreover, due to the multi-partner, distributed design of the system, all participants in the supply chain are encouraged to participate, leading to greater transparency and improved efficiency for all parties.
 This gives BMW improved ability to proactively address issues in the supply chain, reducing overall costs, and continuously improving the end-to-end build process.